cumbof/honto/README.md

 --cbar      -- Whether to draw a colorbar
 ```

+## Credits

+Please credit our work in your manuscript by citing:

+> _Manuscript in preparation_

+> Nicola Apollonio, Paolo G Franciosa, and Daniele Santoni. **A novel method for assessing and measuring homophily in networks through
+second-order statistics**.
+Scientific reports, 12(1):1–18, 2022, [https://doi.org/10.1038/s41598-022-12710-7](https://doi.org/10.1038/s41598-022-12710-7)

 ## Contributing

 Long-term discussion and bug reports are maintained via GitHub Issues, while code review is managed via GitHub Pull Requests.